 - Plagiarize or submit someone else’s material, copyrighted or otherwise.

-- Are chosen as finalists do not returned a signed Cooper Hewitt, Smithsonian Design Museum consent form.
+- Are chosen as finalists and do not returned a signed Cooper Hewitt, Smithsonian Design Museum consent form.

 - Are chosen as finalists and cannot attend at least three out of the four workshops, including the final presentation.